open-amt-cloud-toolkit/mps/docs/Local/installRPS.md

-## Install RPS Locally

-The Remote Provisioning Service is a node-based microservice that works with the Remote Provisioning Client (RPC) to activate Intel&reg; AMT platforms using a pre-defined profile.
+The Remote Provisioning Service is a Node.js-based microservice that works with the Remote Provisioning Client (RPC) to activate Intel&reg; AMT platforms using a pre-defined profile.

 The image below illustrates how RPS activates an Intel&reg; AMT device for remote management.